Screenplay: Ruth Prawer Jhabvala; based on novel by E.M. Forster

 Lords of industry and masters of commerce, the Wilcoxes are dyed in the wool empire builders, asserting their dominion over those too weak to defend themselves.
 Xenophobic, rude to servants, class conscious, their fortune amassed by exploiting England’s colonies, they are intended to represent everything wrong with the country.
 To the movie’s traditionalist mindset, the Wilcoxes are like crass new money, as opposed to the landed gentry Ruth descends from.
 She carries modesty, graciousness and aristocratic breeding in her very bone structure while her boorish family throws money around for self satisfied show.
 Chancing across a laid off Leonard begging for work with bowed head and hat in hand, Helen fumes that the man who caused it all is “Celebrating his daughter’s wedding at his castle in Shropshire with a maximum of ostentation and expense.”
 While the wealthy splurge their self-indulgent whims, the poor scrounge just to make ends meet.

 If the movie goes to extremes in disparaging lower class Jacky, Charles and his silly wife Dolly are treated as upper crust caricatures of similar dimension.
 They make incredibly conventional, superficial villains in relation to the other finely drawn characters.
 James Wilby, star of Merchant Ivory’s Maurice, appears to be indulging at times in a shameless Prince Charles impersonation, assuming apparently that there’s much in a name.
 The picture came out the same year the royal couple officially split so the public had been well primed to hiss and boo him.
 Just as his ruling feudal class have always lorded it over their worker peasants, Charles behaves as though it were his divine right as king to chastise Leonard, Helen’s ‘seducer,’ for his misconduct by thrashing the cur.
 Though we know those who live by the sword, die by it, to the imperialist Wilcox mind, there’s only one purpose to put the Schlegel’s rusty family heirloom.
 Using the object of art to assert their social dominance, they force it back into service as a weapon of class warfare.
 Though it’s initially assumed that Charles will get off scot free for taking the life of an indigent, the broad reforms of changing times extend to the judicial system as well.
 The ancient regime can no longer kill peasants with impunity.
 Generally acquitting himself like a spoiled little princeling, Charles is constantly declaring that working stiffs should get the sack, first the chauffeur who calls out sick, then the lot at the train depot which he considers abominably organized, regardless of the consequences for them if they lose their precarious livelihoods.
 Later his father will thoughtlessly strip Leonard of his sole source of income without even registering what he’s done.
 Villainous Henry espouses a Darwinist view with “Helen, I grieve for your clerk, I really do.
 But it is all part of the battle of life.”
 Like many robber barons around the turn of the century, he smugly ascribes his own success to natural superiority and the failure of the poor to improve their lot to inferior breeding.
-“Don’t take up a sentimental attitude about the poor,” he cautions, “The poor are poor, one is sorry for them, but there it is.”
-Like other social Darwinists Henry fails to take into account the extenuating forces that influence success or failure.
-For example, the Bast’s own financial collapse can be directly attributed to his injudicious advice.
-It’s not enough that Henry wrecked Leonard’s life he must be shown to have wrecked his wife’s as well, having taken advantage of Jacky when she was young and friendless following her father’s death.
-Leonard is shown to be his moral superior by marrying the down and out woman whose reputation had been ruined.
+“Don’t take up a sentimental attitude about the poor,” he cautions, “The poor are poor, one is sorry for them, but there it is,” failing to take into account the extenuating forces that influence success or failure.
+The Bast’s own financial collapse for example, can be directly attributed to his injudicious advice.
+Adding insult to injury, it’s not enough that Henry wrecked Leonard’s life he must be shown to have wrecked his wife’s as well, having taken advantage of Jacky when she was young and friendless following her father’s death.
+Leonard is shown to be his moral superior by marrying the down and out woman whose reputation he’d ruined.
 As he rhetorically asks “Where would she be today after the Mr. Wilcoxes of this world had finished with her?”
-Henry represents the social Darwinist view of predatory opportunism and exploitation, cavalierly grinding the working poor into the dust and making it impossible for them to rise out of it.
-Anthony Hopkins had just made The Silence of the Lambs but I shudder to think that his casting as the cold blooded Henry Wilcox here was a matter of typecasting.
+Henry represents predatory opportunism and exploitation at its worst, cavalierly grinding the working poor into the dust then damning them for being unable to rise out of it.
+The Silence of the Lambs having just been released the year before, I shudder to think that Anthony Hopkins’ cold blooded appearance as Henry Wilcox here was a matter of typecasting.
 His Hannibal Lecture was a cannibal whose dining habits regressed predatory human behavior back to its primeval beginnings, but in his way Henry is just as reprehensible.
 His championing of a competitive, dog-eat-dog Darwinian society in which only the strong survive, just sounds like a slightly more civilized variation on Hannibal’s solipsism.
 Their outlooks aren’t too far removed, but while Hannibal is shunned by society and safely locked out of sight, Henry is esteemed and respected as a successful tycoon and pillar of the community.
 With a perpetual sneer of contempt, Basil Rathbone used to effortlessly coast through parts like this, but Henry has been written as such a ramrod, there’s not much for Anthony Hopkins to work with apart from the externals.

 Whenever the character is unable to face up to himself, Hopkins hides his face with his hand.
 Henry, who has no forgiveness in his heart, holds the world to such rigid standards, he can’t express embarrassment (upon Margaret finding out about his past, for instance) or accept his own weaknesses (such as when he doesn’t know what to do about the criminal charges leveled against Charles) without turning away in abject shame at his personal impotence.
 But Hopkins is less of an actor here and more of a prop of drama, a thoroughly contemptible representative of capitalism run rampant.
 We’re never given an inkling as to why this bluff self made man who seems to have pulled himself up by the boot straps behaves as though he were trying to buy the class he wasn’t born into by acquiring estates, titles, and a cultured wife, or so hold it against men like Leonard, who are likewise trying to move up in the world, as though he had some vested interest in keeping them down.